IdkwhatImD0ing/EveOnlineTracker/docs/user_flow.md

 #### Jita Prices Summary

+- Based on **raw materials only** (not components, since you build those)
-- Jita Buy total (what you'd pay to buy all items)
+- Jita Buy total (what you'd pay to buy all raw materials)
-- Jita Sell total (what you'd get selling all items)
+- Jita Sell total (what you'd get selling all raw materials)
 - Jita Split total (average of buy/sell)
 - Click any value to copy to clipboard